rgrannell1/caeser/README.md

 letters near the end of the alphabet are scarcely used.

-One simple attack uses the Shannon entropy of a cyphertext to capture the information content of a cyphertext, based on the assumption that the information content of a random string will differ from that of an English sentence to be reliably detected.
+One simple attack uses the Shannon entropy of a cyphertext to capture the information content of a cyphertext, based on the assumption that the entropy will differ between random and English strings.
+This should enable classification of cyphertexts based on their plaintext content, which violates Cyphertext-indistinguishability.
-In this way the cyphertext of an English sentence should be distinguisable from the cyphertext of a random string, which violates Cyphertext-indistinguishability.
 [1]

 ```js
 // attack-1-advantage.js